Two

 parts were then given a brushed finish, (upper left pic)

-and then they were scrubbed clean using an abrasive cleaner to remove
+and then scrubbed clean using an abrasive cleaner to remove any

 Finally,